 Mother Culture is, simply put, an act of the mother in which she continues her own education throughout her mothering years.
 This is a way the mother feeds ideas to her own mind, keeping it nourished and growing.
-Its primary purpose seems to be to prevent burnout:
+Its primary purpose seems to be better serving others:

 There is no sadder sight in life than a mother, who has so used herself up in her children’s childhood, that she has nothing to give them in their youth.

 If the mother keeps growing, she continually has something to offer to her children:

 [T]hough she may do much for her children, she cannot do all she might, if she, as they, were growing!